ralphcristofer/ralphcristofer/README.md

 <h3 align="center">Software Engineering at Centennial College - Fall 2023 Third Semester</h3>

 - 🌱 I'm currently learning MERN stack (MongoDB, Express.js, React.js, Node.js), Java Spring Boot and Hibernate, Oracle advanced PL/SQL and CRUD Operations, Software Engineering Systems Design
-- 💡 I'm familiar with C#, Python, Linux Bash, HTML, CSS, Javascript
+- 💡 I'm familiar with C#, Python, Linux Bash, HTML, CSS, Javascript, Bootstrap
-- 📜 I've learned basic programming in the past like Turbo Basic, C++, Cobol, Assembly
+- 📜 I've learned basic programming in the past like Turbo Basic, C++, Cobol, Assembly, PHP
+- 🤔 I'm looking for help in my Software Engineering or Development Internship (and possibly, a long-term career) and for mentors that will guide me in my Software Engineering journey
-- 🖥️ I've worked on some personal or school projects like <a href="https://docs.google.com/presentation/d/1RocEVhrHcLwuX_jFPL1JJpWXfiV0F1ZkjymXuNNqIBk/">Battleship in C#</a>
+- 🖥️ I've worked in different computer-related fields: System and Network Administration, WordPress Design, Quality Assurance Testing
+- 👯 I’m looking to collaborate on Software Development Projects to actively learn from peers and boost my skills
+- ⚡ Fun fact: I play guitar 🎸, love to watch Anime 📺, love to travel and explore 🌴, volunteer in church broadcasting 🎥
+- 📫 How to reach me: email me at ralph.fugaban@gmail.com

 <!--